 My work at a glance

-Here you can see a network representing my publications and collaborators; the color of each node specifies if it represents co-authors, preprints, publications or theses (in this case co-authors are supervisors).
+Below is a network representation of my published work; the color of each node specifies if it represents co-authors, preprints or publications.
 Hover and click on each node for more information, or drag them around to change the network's shape: